TransitTalk/Transit-Talk/README.md

   * `sudo apt-get update`
   * `sudo apt-get upgrade`
   * `sudo apt-get install libmysqlclient-dev`
+* `sudo apt-get install nodejs`
+  * We need to have a JavaScript runtime installed for running Transit-Talk

 ### Ruby on Rails v2.4.4 and Other Packages